absinthe-graphql/absinthe_relay/README.md

 end
 ```

-In a different module where you're definining types:
+In a different module where you're defining types:

 ```elixir
 defmodule Schema do